pytorch/torchchat/README.md

 For more details on quantization and what settings to use for your use case visit our [Quanitization documentation](docs/quantization.md) or run `python3 torchchat.py export`

 ### Deploy and run on iOS
-The following assumes you've completed the steps for [Setting up Executorch](#set-up-executorch) and
+The following assumes you've completed the steps for [Setting up ExecuTorch](#set-up-executorch) and

-Open the xcode project
+Open the Xcode project
 ```
 open et-build/src/executorch/examples/demo-apps/apple_ios/LLaMA/LLaMA.xcodeproj
 ```